 Me: Will you enable me to do my talk tomorrow?

-At seven AM, only half of me woke up, towing my luggage with my two Angels to church.
+At seven AM, only half of me woke up.
+Towing my luggage, Angels 1, Angel 2, and I took a cab to church.
 I did my talk and signed books before the three of us rushed to the airport.